 This is a guest blog by Josh Torrance

 International drug control, as defined in the 1961 UN Single Convention, is designed to improve “the health and welfare of mankind”.
-Countries are bound by international law to enforce prohibition in the belief that illegal drugs can be eradicated - consigned to history.
+In the belief that drug use can be consigned to the dustbin of history, countries are bound by international law to enforce prohibition.
 Instead, these policies have created a contemporary public health disaster of epic proportions.
 On World AIDS day, it is important to reflect on how much suffering these policies continue to cause millions of individuals around the globe.

 HIV and injecting drug use are inextricably interlinked.
 Outside of Sub-Saharan Africa, 30% of HIV infections are due to injecting drug use.
-There are nine countries where over 40% of People who Inject Drugs (PIDs) are HIV positive.
-Data is extremely patchy, but mid-range estimates suggest that of the 16 million people who inject drugs (PWID) worldwide, 3 million are HIV positive.
+There are nine countries where over 40% of People Who Inject Drugs (PWIDs) are HIV positive.
+Data is extremely patchy, but mid-range estimates suggest that of the 16 million PWIDs worldwide, 3 million are HIV positive.
 The highest-ranging estimates propose that there may be 20 million PWIDs globally, 6.5 million of whom are HIV positive.

 The dangers of sharing needles may seem obvious, but the education and awareness of these risks are shockingly inadequate in much of the world, especially the Global South.
-Even among those who are aware of the dangers the difficulty accessing sterile equipment (as Keziah experienced), leads to PWIDs sometimes knowingly putting themselves at risk.
-Added to this, there is considerable overlap between PIDs and sex workers - who often come under pressure to engage in unprotected sex.
+Even among those who are aware of the dangers low levels of access to sterile equipment (as Keziah experienced) can lead to PWIDs knowingly putting themselves at risk.
+Added to this, there is considerable overlap between PWIDs and sex workers - who often come under pressure to engage in unprotected sex.

 (Pictured) The H17 Supervised drug consumption venue in Copenhagen, Denmark